Dead Bees in Winter – A Beekeeper’s Lament

 A colony that has made it through Winter in good condition may have good genetics.
 We strive for this type of bee.
 And the beekeeper, has invested a lot of time and working into prepping that colony for winter as well.

-New Beekeepers Feel the Pain of Dead Bees
+New Beekeepers Feel the Pain of Dead Bees in Winter Hives

 Finding dead bees in Winter (or any other time) is a frustrating experience for any beekeeper.
 It is especially difficult for new beekeepers who have worked to become the best beekeeper possible.